zx80live/akka-cluster-template/readme.md

 ```

 Master and WorkerX are just cluster's nodes.
 Each node prints cluster state each 1 minute.
-Master send some DebugEvent to cluster nodes via some balancer.
+The Master sends some DebugEvent to cluster nodes via some balancer.

 Requirements
 -----------------------------